 Most small businesses are pass-through entities, which include sole proprietorships, LLCs and S corporations.
 If you aren’t sure which type of entity your business is, the IRS probably views it as a sole proprietorship, which is the default for businesses that haven’t filed paperwork as a corporation, partnership or LLC.

-If your business does qualify as a pass-through entity, you may owe less in taxes for 2018.
-The Tax Cuts and Jobs Act, which went into effect in January 2018, allows a 20 percent tax deduction on qualified business income from pass-through businesses.
-Generally, the deduction is available to eligible taxpayers whose 2018 taxable income is below $315,000 for joint returns and $157,500 for individual filers, according to the IRS.
+If your business does qualify as a pass-through entity, you may owe less in taxes for 2020.
+The Tax Cuts and Jobs Act allows a 20 percent tax deduction on qualified business income from pass-through businesses.
+Generally, the deduction is available to eligible taxpayers whose taxable income is below $315,000 for joint returns and $157,500 for individual filers, according to the IRS.
 Some types of pass-through businesses may not qualify for this deduction: The IRS regulations detail the limitations.

 |Rate||Individuals||Married Filing Jointly|

 |10%||Up to $9,875||Up to $19,750|